 SOFTS-London cocoa futures climb on weak pound, crop concerns

-LONDON, Oct 6 (Reuters) - London cocoa futures on ICE rose on Thursday, buoyed by a weak pound and crop concerns in top grower Ivory Coast, while arabica coffee prices fell sharply.
+NEW YORK/LONDON, Oct 6 (Reuters) - London cocoa futures on ICE rose on Thursday, buoyed by a weak pound and crop concerns in top grower Ivory Coast, while arabica coffee prices fell more than 3%.

 COCOA